 3D printing – recent developments

-This all new technique of 3D printing or additive manufacturing has progressed greatly in recent years.
+This all-new technique of 3D printing or additive manufacturing has progressed greatly in recent years.
 Today there are several 3D technologies, mainly differing in how layers are built and which materials and bonding agents are used.
-This exciting development has not yet been completed.
-The growing variety of material and the refinement of technology is paving the way for even broader industry applications.
-Due to joint efforts for optimisation, 3D printing has now even taken the last hurdle, the challenge of certifying quality for 3D printed products.
+This exciting development is still ongoing.
+The growing variety of materials and the refinement of the technology is paving the way for even broader industry applications.
+3D printing has now even taken the last hurdle, the challenge of certifying quality for 3D printed products.

 Linde is taking 3D printing to the next level – ensuring quality for high-end industries

-Linde as a global leader in industrial gases for additive manufacturing processes including heat treatment and powder metallurgy is proud to have raised the bar for 3D printing and especially metal powder 3D printing to a new level: 3d printed objects that surpass the standards of manual manufacturing.
-A high-end quality promise the leading automotive, aviation and medical industries can count on.
+As a global leader in industrial gases for additive manufacturing processes, including heat treatment and powder metallurgy, Linde is proud to have raised the bar for 3D printing and especially metal powder 3D printing to a new level: 3D printed objects that surpass the standards of manual manufacturing.
+A high-end quality promise that the automotive, aviation and medical industries can count on.

 Freedom of design

 Forget the tight working envelopes of conventional manufacturing.
 If you have the correct gases for additive manufacturing, your prototyping is only limited by your imagination.
-However small, elaborate or complex your newest designs may be: We’ll let you make the previously impossible totally real.
+However small, elaborate or complex your newest designs may be, we can help you realise what was previously impossible.

 AM products are created in one piece, which gives them unique stability and strength when properly annealed – an important property in all areas of manufacturing.
 With the correct gas composition in the chamber, this lets you engineer novel parts that can bear any load and defy any force to stand the test of time.